jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 You can, additionally, install as many ag-Grid Enterprise modules as you want; AdapTable will only provide functionality that matches the ag-Grid modules that you provide.

-In the vanilla JavaScript version you add the modules as an extra property of vendorGrid:
+In the vanilla JavaScript version you add the modules as an extra property of *vendorGrid* (in AdaptableOptions):

 ```ts
  vendorGrid: {